codecop/BankOCR-Outside-in-Kata/Csharp/BankOcr-Kata/README.md

 ### Where to start ###

-There is a failing guiding test `BankOcrTest.cs`, which you can use as starting point.
+There is a failing guiding test `GuidingTest.cs`, which you can use as starting point.
 It tests the `BankOcr.cs`, which contains the empty, outside interface of the API you need to create.